Access to Health Care for People with Disabilities under the ADA and other Civil Rights Laws

 This pub explains the rights people with disabilities have to get health care.
 They include equal access to medical facilities and services.
 The law says, people with disabilities must be treated the same as everyone else.

-Both Titles II and III of the ADA and Section 504 require that medical care providers provide individuals with disabilities:
+Considered together, Title II and III of the ADA, Section 504, and Section 1557 require that covered entities provide individuals with disabilities:

 - Full and equal access to their health care services and facilities;